- ICH GCP

 Inclusion Criteria:

-• Able to converse in English and understand English instructions, as the cognitive games and bridging groups will be conducted in English.
+- Completed at least ten years of formal education with English as the main instructional language.
+Participants need to be able to converse in English and understand English instructions, as the cognitive remediation program will be conducted in English.

 Exclusion Criteria: